Advertiser Disclosure

 Every 20 minutes or part thereof: $1 (up to a maximum of 3 hours)

 As with most airports, the cheapest parking is not usually available on airport property, as you’re paying for the convenience of parking close to the terminal.
-There are many off-site parking lots operated by third parties such as hotels and these options can be significantly cheaper.
+Many off-site parking lots are operated by third parties, such as hotels, and these can be significantly cheaper.

-Accessible parking is available in all airport parking lots with allocated spaces close to elevators or shuttle service pick-up areas.
-Free parking is provided for vehicles with specialized mobility equipment, those displaying the State of Florida Toll Exemption Permit, or with a disabled veteran plate.
+Accessible parking is available in all airport parking lots with allocated spaces close to elevators or shuttle service pickup areas.
+Free parking is provided for vehicles with specialized mobility equipment, those displaying the Florida state toll exemption permit, or with a disabled veteran plate.

-Hot Tip: If you’re looking for more information about traveling with a disability, explore our in-depth guide on navigating air travel with a disability.
+Hot Tip: For more information about traveling with a disability, explore our in-depth guide on navigating air travel with a disability.

 Car Rental at MCO Airport

-Car rental companies are available on and off-airport property with on-airport companies available on level 1 ground transportation on both the A and B sides.
+Car rental companies are available on and off-airport property, and on-airport companies are available on level 1 ground transportation on both the A and B sides.

 On-Airport Companies